Back to all studies

 TerminatedNCT02827513

-This study has public registry information.
-It focuses on ADHD and currently lists study information in Australia.
+This study has public registry information in Australia.
+It focuses on Adult Attention-deficit Hyperactivity Disorder.

 In plain English